UK PM Johnson orders Britons: you must stay at home

 “From this evening I must give the British people a very simple instruction - you must stay at home,” Johnson said in a televised address, replacing his daily news conference.

-They would only be allowed to leave their homes to shop for basic necessities, exercise, for a medical need, to provide care or travelling to and from work where absolutely necessary.
+They would only be allowed to leave their homes to shop for basic necessities, exercise, for a medical need, to provide care or traveling to and from work where absolutely necessary.

 “That’s all - these are the only reasons you should leave your home,” he said, adding that people should not meet friends or family members who do not live in their home.